radiantearth/stac-spec/best-practices.md

 ## Versioning for Catalogs

-In the Item and Collection STAC files or API responses, versions and deprecation can be indicated with the [Versioning Indicators Extension](./extensions/version).
+In the Item and Collection STAC JSON, versions and deprecation can be indicated with the [Versioning Indicators Extension](./extensions/version).

 The [Items and Collections API Version Extension](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/version/README.md) provides endpoints and semantics for keeping and accessing previous versions of Collections and Items.
 The same semantics can be used in static catalogs to preserve previous versions of the documents and link them together.